The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Trains from London to Dublin are not direct, and a ferry journey from Holyhead to Dublin Port is required.
 Dublin port is just over three miles north-east of the city centre.
 Bus services from Dublin port to the central bus station leave regularly seven days a week, taking around fifteen minutes to reach the city centre.
 Taxi services are also available between the two destinations, with the average journey time being around eight minutes.

-The above information was last checked on 6/21/21.
-Remember to check the latest COVID-19 travel safety regulations for your train from London to Dublin closer to your date of departure here.
+The information above was last checked on 10/15/21.
+Remember to review the latest COVID-19 travel safety regulations for your train to Dublin from London as this information can change.

 The government of United Kingdom has imposed these measures to reduce the spread of COVID-19:

-Last checked on 6/21/21.
-Remember to check the latest COVID-19 travel safety regulations for your train to London from Dublin closer to your date of departure here.
+Last checked on 10/19/21.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to London from Dublin.

 Here are some other resources that might have the information you need